CenturyLinkCloud/PublicKB/Servers/searching-for-records-in-the-account-activity-history-log.md

 <p><strong>Description:</strong>
 </p>
-<p>All actions performed by users in the Tier 3 cloud are recorded.
+<p>All actions performed by users in the CenturyLink Cloud are recorded.
 The Tier 3 Activity Account History log can be viewed on the Tier 3 Control Portal or exported to as a CSV file for further analysis.
 This log includes the activities performed by users
   within an account and any sub-accounts.</p>
 <p><strong>Steps:&nbsp;</strong>
 </p>